The streetcar has arrived! Milwaukee is now easier to navigate, neighborhoods are more connected, and your destination is just a quick hop away!

 Safety and other emergency procedures for the streetcar system are still being formulated.
 In the case of a streetcar accident or breakdown, streetcar vehicles would be towed back to the transit center with a specialized vehicle.
 In the case of a car accident, emergency response teams will move the car away from the streetcar as soon as possible.

 Yes.
 The The Hop’s interior layout is designed to accommodate wheelchairs using wide passenger doors that are level with the station platforms.
 The streetcars have level floor areas with substantial standing areas that can be used by wheelchairs.
 In addition, vehicles will also accommodate bikes and strollers.

 Yes.
 The rails embedded in the travel lanes are safe for bicyclists and pedestrians to contact as they do not contain electric current.
 As with any street infrastructure, bicyclists and pedestrians should use caution when traveling next to or crossing the streetcar tracks.
 More tips on how bicyclists and pedestrians can share the roads with The Hop are available here.

-Milwaukee will have five state-of-the-art vehicles, built by U.S. streetcar manufacturer Brookville Equipment Corp.
+Milwaukee has five state-of-the-art vehicles, built by U.S. streetcar manufacturer Brookville Equipment Corp.

 Three-piece, articulated cars.

 32 seats: 14 on each end of the vehicle plus 4 flip-down seats in the center.

 Low-floor design compliant with the Americans with Disabilities Act.